StockNews.com Initiates Coverage on Enservco (NYSEAMERICAN:ENSV)

-Analysts at StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note issued to investors on Monday.
-The brokerage set a “sell” rating on the oil and gas producer’s stock.
+Analysts at StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note issued on Friday.
+The firm set a “sell” rating on the oil and gas producer’s stock.

 Enservco Stock Performance

 Enservco (NYSEAMERICAN:ENSV – Free Report) last announced its quarterly earnings results on Monday, May 15th.
 The oil and gas producer reported ($0.07) earnings per share for the quarter.
-The firm had revenue of $8.91 million for the quarter.
 Enservco had a negative return on equity of 129.30% and a negative net margin of 25.76%.
+The company had revenue of $8.91 million for the quarter.

 Institutional Investors Weigh In On Enservco